Gh0stAn0n/Gh0stAn0n/README.md

 My favorite cyber field is Penetration Testing but I’m interested in Reverse Engineering and Exploit Development as well.
 I’m currently active on multiple bug bounty programs such as HackerOne and Immunefi.

-I'm also a Software Developer with extensive knowledge of the CWE/SANS TOP 25 Security Vulnerabilities, adept at identifying and mitigating potential security risks by analyzing and optimizing the application source-code.
+I'm also a C# Software Developer with extensive knowledge of the CWE/SANS TOP 25 Security Vulnerabilities, adept at identifying and mitigating potential security risks by analyzing and optimizing the application source code.

 I’m as well deeply working on learning scientific-based programming languages such as Julia, Lua, Lisp, Haskell, Scilab, Scala, and R for scientific purposes.
 Ultimately, I aspire to create my own low-level programming language.